AlabhyaG/Fatmug-Assignment/README.md

 By default, the server will start on port 8000.
 You can access your project by opening a web browser and navigating to `http://127.0.0.1:8000`.

+## Running Test Suite

+There are two test.py files for both apps that is Vendor App and Purchase Orders App, to run those follow the following step:
+### Step 1: Go to the project folder

+### Step 2: Go to the vendor_management_system by
+''' cd vendor_management_system'''

+### Step 3: In terminal type the command:
+''' python manage.py test'''

+This will run both the test suites

 ## Next Steps

 - Explore the project's codebase.